ietf-rats-wg/eat/draft-ietf-rats-eat.md

 For CBOR-encoded detached EAT bundles, tag TBD602 can be used to identify it.
 The normal rules apply for use or non-use of a tag.
-When it is sent as a submodule, it is always sent as a tag to distinguish it from the other types of nested tokens.
+When it is included in a submodule claim, it is always be tagged to distinguish it from the other submodule options.

 The digests of the detached claims sets are associated with detached Claims-Sets by label/name.
-It is up to the constructor of the detached EAT bundle to ensure the names uniquely identify the detachedclaims sets.
+The creator of the detached EAT bundle MUST ensure the names uniquely identify the detached claims sets.
 Since the names are used only in the detached EAT bundle, they can be very short, perhaps one byte.

 ~~~~CDDL
 {::include nc-cddl/deb.cddl}
 ~~~~

 # Profiles {#profiles}

 EAT makes normative use of CBOR, JSON, COSE, JOSE, CWT and JWT.
 Most of these have implementation options to accommodate a range of use cases.
 For example, COSE doesn't require a particular set of cryptographic algorithms so as to accommodate different usage scenarios and evolution of algorithms over time.
 Section 10 of {{RFC9052}} describes the profiling considerations for COSE.

 The use of encryption is optional for both CWT and JWT.
 Section 8 of {{RFC7519}} describes implementation requirement and recommendations for JWT.

 Similarly, CBOR provides indefinite length encoding which is not commonly used, but valuable for very constrained devices.
+Section 4 of {{RFC8949}} describes serialization considerations for CBOR.

 For EAT itself, in a particular use case some claims will be used and others will not.
-Section 4 of {{RFC8949}} describes serialization considerations for CBOR.

-For example a mobile phone use case may require the device make and model, and prohibit UEID and location for privacy policy.
+For example a mobile phone use case may require the device make and model, and prohibit UEID and location per privacy policy.
-The general EAT standard retains all this flexibility because it too is aimed to accommodate a broad range of use cases.
+The EAT format retains all this flexibility because aims to accommodate a broad range of use cases.

 It is necessary to explicitly narrow these implementation options to guarantee interoperability.
 EAT chooses one general and explicit mechanism, the profile, to indicate the choices made for these implementation options for all aspects of the token.

-Below is a list of the various issues that should be addressed by a profile.
+Below is a list of various elements that should be addressed by a profile.

 The profile claim in {{profile-claim}} provides a unique identifier for the profile a particular token uses.